 The most accurate study so far of the motions of stars in the Milky Way has found no evidence for dark matter in a large volume around the Sun.
 According to widely accepted theories, the solar neighborhood was expected to be filled with dark matter, a mysterious invisible substance that can only be detected indirectly by the gravitational force it exerts.
 But a new study by a team of astronomers in Chile has found that these theories just do not fit the observational facts.
 This may mean that attempts to directly detect dark matter particles on Earth are unlikely to be successful.

-A team using the MPG/ESO 2.2-metre telescope at ESO’s La Silla Observatory, along with other telescopes, has mapped the motions of more than 400 stars up to 13,000 light-years from the Sun.
+A team using the MPG/ESO 2.2-meter telescope at ESO’s La Silla Observatory, along with other telescopes, has mapped the motions of more than 400 stars up to 13,000 light-years from the Sun.
 From this new data they have calculated the mass of material in the vicinity of the Sun, in a volume four times larger than ever considered before.

 “The amount of mass that we derive matches very well with what we see — stars, dust and gas — in the region around the Sun,” says team leader Christian Moni Bidin (Departamento de Astronomía, Universidad de Concepción, Chile).
 “But this leaves no room for the extra material — dark matter — that we were expecting.
 Our calculations show that it should have shown up very clearly in our measurements.
 But it was just not there!”